lianxi-tech/monid/README.md

 ## Abstract

 The MONiD DID method aims to implement Decentralized Identifier [did-core](https://www.w3.org/TR/did-core/) architecture in a secure, robust and flexible way.
-Its core technologies are bulit on Ethereum blockchain and the Interplanetary File System (IPFS).
+Its core technologies are built on Ethereum blockchain and the Interplanetary File System (IPFS).

 ## <a id="overview"></a>Overview